 With an extensive range of agricultural interests, our team of agricultural solicitors has many years of experience.
 This has allowed us to build a unique relationship with, and access to, the EU decision makers in Brussels, allowing us to provide clear views on existing and emerging policies and legislation.
-In fact, First In Brussels Limited (FIB), which advises agricultural businesses and statutory bodies, such as the Agricultural and Horticulture Development Board, on issues concerning EU policy, is chaired by a member of our team.

 Our agricultural solicitors also retain good relations with Defra, but this does not stop us from arguing our clients’ interests and taking them to the courts in the UK and the European Court of Justice if needed.